& TRIMESTER DATES

 The student handbook contains details about our college including: our mission and vision, campus information, enrolment details, program and assessment details, as well as our policies and procedures.
 You can view or download the Student Handbook.

-Year 12 students
+Current year 12 students

-Non Year 12 students
+Non-Year 12 students

 What happens at your interview?

 Applicants for all of our courses must undertake a 30-minute interview.
-During the interview we will ask you questions about your knowledge and experience in your field of interest as well as discuss your course choice with you.
+During the interview, we will ask you questions about your knowledge and experience in your field of interest as well as discuss your course choice with you.

 - You’ll have the opportunity to tour the campus